atipugin/telegram-bot-ruby/README.md

 Note that `bot.api` object implements [Telegram Bot API methods](https://core.telegram.org/bots/api#available-methods) as is.
 So you can invoke any method inside the block without any problems.
 All methods are available in both *snake_case* and *camelCase* notations.

+If you need to start a bot on development mode you have to pass `enviroment: :test` <br>
+example: `Telegram::Bot::Client.run(token, enviroment: :test)`

 Same thing about `message` object - it implements [Message](https://core.telegram.org/bots/api#message) spec, so you always know what to expect from it.

 ## Webhooks